Revolution825/WebDev_Project_2024/README.md

 3. Amend/View a Loan Account
 4. Generate account reports

+(features developed by Isaiah Andres)

+1. Add a Customer
+2. Delete a Customer
+3. Amend Customer Details
+4. Lodgements

 Created using HTML, CSS, Javascript, PHP and MySQL

 See project manual and other documentation for more info